 Adding a CRM can also help your business collect more reliable data to update your outreach strategies.

 Many sales reps stop learning after their initial training.
 But continuous training is important for salespeople to set expectations for consumers.
 Product knowledge is more than closing a deal, it's about delighting your customers.

 Let’s talk about how to excel at B2C sales.

 1. Understand who you’re selling to

 Have a solid picture of your target demographic when devising your B2C marketing and sales strategies.
 You’ll waste a lot of time, effort, and money trying to indiscriminately appeal to anyone and everyone.
 Do some research, understand your customer base, and develop detailed buyer personas.

-For instance, if you knit and sell kitten sweaters, you may notice that 50-to-70-year-old cat lovers from rural areas make up a significant portion of your business.
+For instance, say you knit and sell kitten sweaters.
+You may notice that 50-to-70-year-old cat lovers from rural areas make up a significant part of your business.
 Use that information to develop a buyer persona specific to those qualities.